softavail/Push-Notification-SDK/ios/README.md

 ## Initialize with root URL and App ID
-SDK Push library must be used as a singleton object.
-Before start using it, you must initialize it with `callbackURI` and `appID`
+The SDK Push library must be used as a singleton object.
+Before start using it, you must initialize it with `callbackURI` and `appID`.

 You can initialize the library from every entry point, but `AppDelegate` class is preferred.